-So we’ve all heard of the man cave, but what about a lady cave – a place for those hardworking women in our lives to relax and spend some time with themselves?
-This doesn’t necessarily mean a space adorned with doilies and hand-sewn blankets.
-It could be a barn with an upstairs loft and DIY music studio or an attic turned arts and crafts workshop.
+So we’ve all heard of the man cave, but what about a lady cave – a place for those hardworking women in our lives to relax and unwind?
+This could be a barn with an upstairs loft, a DIY music studio, or an attic-turned arts and crafts workshop.
 Regardless, a man cave or lady cave should be considered a sacred space and reflect the personal interests of its owner.
 If you don’t take the time to tailor your cave to your interests, it can feel like you haven’t totally escaped, so be sure to put some effort into making this space uniquely your own.

 But if you do feel like sharing the space with the whole family, there are plenty of entertainment essentials that everyone can enjoy including ping pong ball, air hockey, and video games.
 For helpful tips on how to create a multi-functional space for the family, check out this article from lifestyle blog Fix that details all of the fun additions you can include in your cave.